• Home

-Use conditional formatting to identify dates earlier than today
+Use conditional formatting to identify dates older than today

 During a Microsoft Excel training session a few week’s ago, I had a great question about using conditional formatting to highlight dates earlier than the current one, in other words, how can we highlight dates that occur in the past?
 This was a great question and so I thought I would publish a post this week about how to do this.